maxlebedev/maleficer/README.md

 	- I like context from breadcrumbs, but there is now a search issue with multiple apply functions, multiple Damage things, etc
 	- if a condition causes 0 health, death is still only processed after that turn
 	- look into integer_scaling for context.present(console)
+	- spell power buget should be `lvl * some multiple`
+	- Queries that return nothing can crash sometimes :(
 # TODO:
 	- Should damage actually fizzle if the source is dead?
 We could just put src.name on the event, which allows the entity to die without issue.
 	- All effects on the targeting entity should get their targets filled in if they haven't already
 		- But, only the non-static targets should get cleared, and we don't have a way to store that info
 	- AOE spells, targeting
+	- better spell learning, unlearn, learn confirm